 Registration in EMT courses is by permission only.
 Once all EMT admission requirements have been submitted to the EMS Department, an email will be sent giving permission to enroll inEMT courses.
-Applications for Emergency Medical Technician courses will be reviewed for the required documentation listed above.
+Applications for Emergency Medical Technician courses, including dual credit courses received before the last date of registration for the desired semester will be reviewed for the required documentation listed above.
 Applicants who submit all required documents before the last date of registration for the semester will be granted permission to register.
-Applications will not be accepted after the last date of registration.
+Applications will not be acepted after the last date of registration.